-The Department of Psychology houses PhD programs in clinical psychology and experimental psychology.
-Both program areas focus on developing skilled researchers and college-level teachers.
+The Department of Psychology houses PhD programs in Clinical, Cognitive, Developmental, and Social psychology.
+All program areas focus on developing skilled researchers and college-level teachers.
 The clinical psychology area also focuses on developing skilled practitioners.
 Coursework and training are in person; this is not an online program.

 The basic philosophy of the Department of Psychology is to promote independent scholarship and to ensure competence in the fundamental areas of psychology and in the subareas offered.
 The department trains psychologists who are scientists and scientist-practitioners and, in so doing, provides broad research training, substantive academic areas of study, and opportunities for teaching and applied experience.

 There are four subareas in the clinical program area:

-- Clinical Psychology Program Director — Dr. Matthew Jarrett
+- Clinical Psychology Program Director — Dr. Linsdey Jacobs

 - Clinical Child Coordinator — Dr. Randy Salekin

-- Clinical Health Coordinator — Dr. Jim Hamilton
+- Clinical Health Coordinator — Dr. Heather Gunn

 - Clinical Geropsychology Coordinator — Dr. Rebecca Allen

 - Psychology & Law Coordinator — Dr. Karen Salekin

 - Cognitive, Developmental, and Social Psychology Program Director — Dr. Andrea Glenn

 - Cognitive Psychology Coordinator — Dr. Sheila Black

 - Developmental Science Coordinators — Dr. Kristina McDonald

 - Social Psychology Coordinator — Dr. Will Hart